 3. Divide vertically

 While horizontal shelving and drawers work well in most scenarios, there are some instances where dividing cupboard interiors vertically will make much better use of the space.
-Organizing a linen closet is a great example.
+Think organizing a hall closet or organizing a linen closet, for example.

 ‘Tall items like ironing boards, vacuum cleaners and the mop and bucket can be hidden behind closed doors.
 Including vertical dividers mean they won’t fall into each other and get tangled, so getting them in and out is easy,’ says Sinead Trainor, manager, LochAnna Kitchens.